Charlie's Angels: Collectible items

-In the UK, as was common with many popular US programs of the era, a series of tie-in hardcover annuals were published by World International Publishing Ltd, containing stories, comics, photos, puzzles and features on the stars.
+In the United Kingdom, as was common with many popular American programs of the era, a series of tie-in hardcover annuals were published by World International Publishing Ltd, containing stories, comics, photos, puzzles and features on the stars.
 There are four Charlie's Angels annuals in total.

 Although it was not connected to the show, a 1976 poster of Farrah Fawcett sporting a red bathing suit became the biggest selling poster in history with 12 million copies sold.
 This poster also helped the burgeoning popularity of the series.
 The red swimsuit that helped make Farrah Fawcett a 1970s icon became part of the Smithsonian's collection in 2011.
 The picture has been immortalized as a Black Label Barbie Collection doll and the legendary red bathing suit has been donated to the Smithsonian Institution in Washington, D.C.
 The designer of that swimsuit is Norma Kamali.

 Comics

 Two British comic strip versions were produced.
 The first appeared in the Polystyle publication Target in April 1978, drawn by John Canning.
 Target was a sister title to the long-running TV Comic aimed at older children and featuring TV action and crime shows of the day.
 Proving unpopular, it folded in August and merged back into TV Comic where Canning's Angels strip continued until October 1979.
 The second strip was printed in Junior TV Times Look-in, debuting in November 1979 (as soon as Polystyle's deal expired), written by Angus Allan and drawn by Jim Baikie and Bill Titcombe.

 In June 2018, a six-issue limited comic book series based on the television series was launched by Dynamite Entertainment.
 A crossover comic book series with Charlie's Angels and The Bionic Woman, titled Charlie's Angels vs. the Bionic Woman was released on July 3, 2019.